aeternity/protocol/channels/OFF-CHAIN.md

 a list of updates list containing the operations to be performed on the previous state.
 The `state_hash` of the off-chain transaction is the aggregated root hash of the resulting state trees.
-The receiver must verify that the state is a valid outcome, then return it, co-signed, in an `update_ack` message.
+The receiver must verify that the state is the correct outcome, then return it, co-signed, in an `update_ack` message.

 The `block_hash` is the hash of which on-chain environment was used for